IjzerenHein/famous-boxlayout/README.md

 boxLayout.left.add(new Surface({properties: {backgroundColor: 'red'}}));
 boxLayout.right.add(new Surface({properties: {backgroundColor: 'red'}}));

-// The following line would throw an error because the top-inset is not set, and thus .top
+// The following line would throw an error because the top-inset is not set,
-// is not available.
-boxLayout.top.add(new Surface({properties: {backgroundColor: 'red'}}));
+// and thus .top is not created. boxLayout.top.add(new Surface({properties: {backgroundColor: 'red'}}));
 ```